atanasi99/ImpliedVolatilityModeller/readme.md

 On the main menu:

 - entering "1" - provide a computation of implied volatility for specified option either manual configuration or using market data
 - entering "2" - provide computation of volatility smile
 - entering "3" - provide computation of volatility surface
 - entering "4" - provide computation of fitted volatility analytics
 - entering "5" - enter option portfolio (this requires having MySQL setup on device)
 - entering "6" - exit program

+### Additional configurations

+For access to allowing an intermediate to store data in a MySQL database.
+A requirement is to install MySQL to the machine and creating a specific table for storing options.
+The username, password, database and table name should follow convention:

+username = 'root'
+password = 'Implied1#'
+db name = 'option_portfolio'
+table name = 'options_table'

+In MySQL, table should be created with the following columns:

+Columns:
+- option_id int PK
+- option_type char(4)
+- option_ticker char(15)
+- option_price float
+- TTM float
+- strike_price float
+- spot_price float
+- risk_free_rate float
+- delta_value float
+- implied_vol float

+Implementing these configs would allow the additional feature to storing portfolio of options

 ### Troubleshooting